Irritable Bowel Syndrome (IBS)

 - Sleep disturbances.

 - Chronic pelvic pain.

 Some people with IBS are able to tolerate their symptoms very well and go about their regular routine.
 Others find that their symptoms prevent them from experiencing a full quality of life, even including going to work or doing other important activities.

 Often, stress is associated with the onset of symptoms; the symptoms then improve when the stress is gone.
 Other patients may experience random IBS episodes that have no obvious triggers.
 Still others may have long periods of symptoms, followed by long symptom-free periods.

 IBS Diagnosis at Johns Hopkins

 A doctor diagnoses IBS based solely on the presence of specific symptoms and the patient’s clinical history.
-International research groups have helped define the symptoms that diagnose of IBS.
-There are currently no laboratory tests or imaging tests that diagnose IBS.
+International research groups have helped define the symptoms for IBS diagnosis.
+There are currently no laboratory tests or imaging tests to diagnose IBS.
 A trained and experienced gastroenterologist can distinguish the classic symptoms of IBS from other symptoms that might prompt an evaluation to exclude other diseases.

 Physical Exam and Blood Test

-- Pain or other symptoms that awaken you in the middle of the night from sleep
+- Pain or other symptoms that awaken you in the middle of the night.

 If you have symptoms of IBS and a red flag symptom, you will probably need a more complete investigation.
 You may require further testing, depending on what your symptoms are.